-The Dominican Republic heavily imports Japanese vehicles due to their durability and low cost.
-The demand for used vehicles in the country is increasing continuously.
+We see a massive export of Japanese cars from the USA to the Dominican Republic due to their durability, safety, low maintenance, and cost.
+The demand for used cars in the country is increasing continuously.

 - Developing market with growth potential and taste for vehicles available for purchase in the United States

 - Free-trade agreement with the United States (CAFTA-DR)

 - Still an underdeveloped market that contains significant import restrictions.

 Top 6 Departure / Arrival Ports for RORO car shipping

 - Bayonne, NJ to Santa Domingo, DR

 - Jacksonville, FL to Rio Haina, DR